flutter/packages/packages/shared_preferences/shared_preferences_tool/README.md

 ## Features

-This package contains the source code for the package:shared_preferences DevTools extension.
+This package contains the source code for the `package:shared_preferences` DevTools extension.
 With this tool, you can:

-- List all keys stored in your app's SharedPreferences.
+- List all keys stored in your app's `SharedPreferences`.
 - Search for specific keys.
 - Edit or remove values directly, with changes reflected in your app instantly.

-It supports all data types available in SharedPreferences:
+It supports all data types available in `SharedPreferences`:

 - `String`
 - `int`